-The following are landmark cases that have had an impact various aspects of our lives:
+The following are landmark cases that have had an impact on various aspects of our lives:

 Miranda v.
 Arizona